circleguard/circlecore/README.md

 # compares the top 57 leaderboard replays against the other top 57 replays (57 choose 2 comparisons)
 $ python anticheat.py -m 1618546 -n 57

+# compares the top 50 leaderboard replays against the other top 50 replays (50 choose 2 comparisons) and sets the threshold to be one standard deviation below the average similarity.
+$ python anticheat.py -m 1618546 -n 50 -a 1.0

 # compares all replays under user/ with the top 50 scores on https://osu.ppy.sh/b/1611251
 $ python anticheat.py -l -m 1611251

-# compares all replays under user/ with all replays under compare/
-$ python anticheat.py
 ```

 This means that if you have a replay from a player and want to see if it's stolen, you should place it in the user/ directory and run with the -l and -m flags.